 You may be aware of the ancient rules about straw bales?

 If not, then the Port of London Authority has a by-law that requires if a bridge arch is open to river traffic, but the height is restricted, then you have to hang a bale of straw from it to warn boats.
 Even Tower Bridge, despite its great height still needs a bale of straw, and indeed last year had one when they were repainting the top.

 Sadly though, the Olympic Rings, although quite an obstruction when vertical, can fold away again if a large ship is coming through, and the flattened structure is not enough to trigger the by-law, so no need for a straw bale.

 Which I think is a huge pity as I was really looking forward to a photo of the modern shiny Olympic Rings, with a couple of rough bales of straw on either side of it.
 Oh well.

 You can see the full set of photos here.

-You can get a closer look of the scaffold from above this Friday, as the top walkway will be open to the public free of charge between 6:30-9pm as part of the Celebrate the City events.
+You can get a closer look at the scaffold from above this Friday, as the top walkway will be open to the public free of charge between 6:30-9pm as part of the Celebrate the City events.

 Article last updated on June 17th, 2021 at 08:30 am